contrast-zone/t-rewriter.js/docs/expression-logic.md

 - general problem solving, performing solution extraction from initial problem setups (for example, program execution)
 - translating between arbitrary formal language source and target environments (for example, program compiling)

 A range of use of this kind is something we may already expect from a rule-based deductive system.
 Certainly, *expression logic* may find its use in less demanding tasks such as implementing a compiler for template based graphical user interface language.
 But its full potential may be unleashed only in systems that include automated decision making processes, like in symbolic artificial intelligence systems.
 However, symbolic artificial intelligence is still being an open research domain.
-Thus we shouldn't disregard some less ambitious uses including formalizing different scientific fields, taking advatage of their mutual interaction to produce results of our interests.
+Thus we shouldn't disregard some less ambitious uses such as formalizing different scientific fields, taking advatage of their mutual interaction to produce results of our interests.

 ## 2. expression logic